SashaKuperman1973/TestDataFramework/README.md

 # TestDataFramework
 This is a unit testing tool.
 It randomizes values in your classes automatically so you don't need to do data entry.

+In addition to the source code here, TestDataFramework is available as a nuget package for use in .NET applications.

-See detailed instructions on the wiki: https://github.com/SashaKuperman1973/TestDataFramework/wiki
+Detailed instructions are on the wiki: https://github.com/SashaKuperman1973/TestDataFramework/wiki

 This tool includes the ability to write out objects to a database for tests which involve data access.